 - An inline joiner

-The through coupler is achioeved by plugging in two RJ45 plug ends into each side.
-This then creates an extension.
-In contrast the inline joiner is a single block with two termination points similar to a module.
+The through coupler is achieved by plugging in two RJ45 plug ends into each side.
+This coupler then creates an extension.
+In contrast, the inline joiner is a single block with two termination points, similar to a module.
 The cables are “Punched Down” on either side of the joint box.
-Thus creating a permanent joint.
+Thus creating a permanent joint between the two cables.

-The coupler solution is known for large transmission loss through the joint and will in a large amount of cases fail once tested with a Fluke tester.
-The inline joiner in nearly all cases will pass as good as a new cable.
-Therefore the coupler is usually only recommended for a quick fix until a pennant replacement is done
+The coupler solution is known for significant transmission loss through the joint and will, in a large number of cases, fail once tested with a Fluke tester.
+The inline joiner, in nearly all cases, will pass as well as a new cable.
+Therefore, the coupler is usually only recommended for a quick fix until a pennant replacement is undertaken.